vandarpay/cashier/README.md

 Also, for IPG, you're going to need to define a callback url for when users are returning from Vandar to your application, you can either set the `VANDAR_CALLBACK_URL` environment variable or modify `config/vandar.php`.
 You will also need to add the callback URL in your Business Dashboard in Vandar or otherwise it will lead into an error.

 ## Direct-Debit
+**This package is in alpha state, as of now, direct-debit functionality is not supported in Vandar Cashier, this usage is kept for specification purposes and is subject to change at any time.**
 When setting up direct-debit, you have two main steps to take.
 1. Get user to allow for access to their account (also known as a Mandate)
 2. Request a withdrawal from a user's account